 We will do the work in our practices, our programs and our networks that brings equity to our efforts and helps bring justice to the communities in which we work.
 We will, throughout our ministry, connect issues of racial and social injustice with historic barriers to affordable housing and work to eradicate those barriers.

-Historic discrimination in U.S. housing policy — particularly discrimination against Black Americans — is one of the chief drivers of racial inequities that persist today.
+Historic discrimination in U.S. housing policy — particularly discrimination against Black Americans — is one of the chief drivers of housing inequities that persist today.
 Organizations like ours that work on housing must understand that history and have it inform our work.